Skip to navigation Skip to content

 What's at stake?

-We live in an era of destabilization, where it is becoming increasingly difficult to discern truth from lies, where differences in perspectives quickly turn into polarizing debates, and where convictions of all kinds sometimes take precedence over reason, or even science.
+We live in a destabilizing era, where it is becoming increasingly difficult to discern truth from lies, where differences in perspectives quickly turn into polarizing debates, and where convictions of all kinds can often take precedence over reason, or even science.

-According to Policy Horizons Canada, this is the single greatest threat facing the world.
+According to Policy Horizons Canada, disinformation is the single greatest threat facing the world.
 Within three years, people may not be able to tell what is true and what is not. 🤯

-With all the benefits that the digital technologies and innovations seen in recent decades have brought us – internet access at our fingertips, ultra-powerful search engines, omnipresent social networks and artificial intelligence taking on a greater role every day – there have also come challenges and threats that have proven highly problematic.
-For more and more people, what we believe and confidence in the truth have become less and less certain.
+With all the benefits that digital technologies and innovation have brought us in recent decades – internet access at our fingertips, ultra-powerful search engines, omnipresent social networks and powerful artificial intelligence – there have also come challenges and threats that have proven highly problematic.
+For more and more people, what we believe and our confidence in the truth have become less and less certain.
 We are being influenced by powerful, profit-driven interests, all too often to the detriment of society and the planet.

 What is climate disinformation?